project-absence/project-absence/README.md

 ## Getting Started

+### Rust Features

+Project Absence has the following [Rust features](https://doc.rust-lang.org/cargo/reference/features.html) available:

+* `clipboard`: Will let you use the `--clipboard/-C` command line argument, only necessary if you want to copy the result to your clipboard (the result is saved in a file at `~/.absence/result.json` either way)

 ### Installation

 > Curently only building from source is possible to use until a release has been published, which will be done soon.